 - (3)The Company annually receives third-party assurance on its procurement of materials containing gold, silver and tin, and reports the audit results concerning gold and silver to LBMA and those concerning tin to RMI.

 - 2. Control System and Responsibility

-- 3. Judgment Criteria for Material Procurement from High-risk Countries
+- 3. Judgment Criteria for Material Procurement from Conflict-Affected and High-risk Area

 - 4. Implementation of Due Diligence on Material Suppliers

-- (1) The Company will practice due diligence on all suppliers of materials containing gold and materials containing tin and perform risk assessment.
-The Company will discontinue material purchase transactions that the supply chain officer deems, as a result of the risk assessment, to involve high risk.
+The Company will practice due diligence and perform risk assessments on all suppliers of materials containing gold and silver and all suppliers of materials containing tin.
+The Company will immediately stop a transaction when it is deemed by the supply chain officer as being high risk, as a result of the risk assessment.

 - 5. Monitoring of Materials Purchased by the Company's Headquarters

-- 6. Operation of the Conflict Minerals Control System
+- 6. Operation of the Responsible Minerals Sourcing Control System

-LBMA Responsible Gold Guidance Compliance Report & (KPMG)Independent Assurance Report (420KB)
+LBMA Responsible Gold Guidance Compliance Report & (KPMG)Independent Assurance Report (478KB)